Chinese Boy Accidentally Found 66-Million-Year-Old Dinosaur Eggs

-A 10-year-old boy in China who was out playing near a lake accidently unearthed a fossilized egg that led to the discovery of a very rare dinosaur nest that is 66 million years old.
-The find is just the latest in a city that has become famed for its number of dinosaurs finds, especially fossilized eggs.
+In 2019, a 10-year-old boy in China who was out playing near a lake accidently unearthed a fossilized egg that led to the discovery of a very rare dinosaur nest that is 66 million years old.
+The find was one of several significant finds over the last decade in a city that has become famed for its number of dinosaurs finds, especially fossilized eggs.

 The discovery was made in the city of Héyuán, in the province of Guangdong.
 Zhang Yangzhe was playing on an embankment, near the Dong River under the supervision of his mother when he made the find.
 According to Ladbible ‘‘he was trying to find something that could crack open walnuts’’.
 Zhang loves science and has always been fascinated by dinosaurs, so this was the find of a lifetime.